Hazard Perception Test

 Hazard perception test for lorry, bus and coach drivers will contain 19 video clips with 20 developing hazards to be spotted.
 The pass mark is 67 out of 100 points.

-How to prepare for Hazard Perception test?
+How to prepare for the hazard perception test?

-The best way to prepare for Hazard Perception test part is to practise recognising developing hazards with DVSA CGI revision clips.
+The recommended way to prepare for the Hazard Perception test part is to practise recognising developing hazards with the DVSA CGI revision clips.
 On this website you can purchase full access to all hazard perception clips that DVSA has created for practising purposes.
 This means that our clips are licensed by DVSA and are specifically designed to prepare you for the hazard perception part.
 You can practise these clips as many times as you need and master your skills of noticing developing hazards on time.
 Remember that you can press more than once or twice.
 You will not be penalised if you press on some of the potential hazards as well.
 However, pressing too many times may cause a warning message to appear and result in a zero score for that clip.